chaincodelabs/seminars/welcome-to-the-bitcoin-protocol/README.md

 ### Scaling Bitcoin: A trip to the moon requires a rocket with multiple stages

 1. Do you believe that bitcoin needs to be competitive with visa/mastercard to succeed?
-(A trip to the moon)
 1. How do you think the bitcoin community might react to a centralized payment processor that does as many transactions per second as visa/mastercard?
-(A trip to the moon)